nf-core/nft-utils/docs/usage.md

 with any of these algorithms: gzip, gz, bzip2, bz2, xz, lz4, lzma, lzop, zstd.
 By default, the choice of archive format and compression algorithm is based on the name of the archive, but it can also be passed as an argument.
+For compressed Tar archives, the format to provide is "tar.bz2" or "tbz2" (adapting to your compression algorithm of choice).

 You are responsible for deleting the data in the `cleanup` phase.